Tertiary education in Australia: Post-war (1945-2000)

 During the early 1970s, there was a significant push to make tertiary education in Australia more accessible to working and middle-class people.
 In 1973, the Whitlam Labor Government abolished university fees.
 This increased the university participation rate.

 In 1974, the Commonwealth assumed full responsibility for funding higher education (i.e., universities and Colleges of Advanced Education (CAEs)) and established the Commonwealth Tertiary Education Commission (CTEC), which had an advisory role and responsibility for allocating government funding among universities.
-However, in 1975, in the context of federal political crisis and economic recession, triennial funding of universities was suspended.
-Demand remained with growth directed to CAEs and State-controlled TAFE colleges.
+However, in 1975, in the context of a federal constitutional political crisis and economic recession, triennial funding of universities was suspended.
+Demand remained with growth redirected to CAEs and State-controlled TAFE colleges.

-1980s

-By the mid-1980s, it became the consensus of both major parties that the concept of 'free' tertiary education in Australia was untenable due to the increasing participation rate.
-Ironically, a subsequent Labor Government (the Bob Hawke/Paul Keating Government) was responsible for gradually re-introducing fees for university study.
-In a relatively innovative move, the method by which fees were re-introduced proved to be a system accepted by both Federal political parties and consequently is still in place today.
+By the mid-1980s, the method by which fees were re-introduced proved to be a system accepted by both Federal political parties and consequently still in place today.
 The system is known as the Higher Education Contribution Scheme (HECS) and enables students to defer payment of fees until after they commence professional employment, and after their income exceeds a threshold level – at that point, the fees are automatically deducted through income tax.

 By the late 1980s, the Australian tertiary education system was still a three-tier system, composed of: